yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

       steps to be followed:

       - In U-Boot the USB controller can be used in either host or peripheral mode.
-        For booting to linux kernel from USB storage device, the USB port should be in host mode.
+        For booting to Linux kernel from USB storage device, the USB port should be in host mode.
       - By default, USB0 is set to peripheral mode.
 Change this from peripheral to host mode.
-      - Build the bootloader images using the default "j722s_evm_r5_defconfig" and the config fragment "j722s_evm_r5_usbmsc.config" and "j722s_evm_a53_defconfig" configs files.
+      - Build the boot loader images using the default "j722s_evm_r5_defconfig" and the config fragment "j722s_evm_r5_usbmsc.config" and "j722s_evm_a53_defconfig" configs files.
 The configs required for USB MSC boot are already enabled.
-For instructions to build the bootloader images please refer to :ref:`Build-U-Boot-label`.
+For instructions to build the boot loader images, refer to :ref:`Build-U-Boot-label`.
       - Create a FAT32 partition with boot flag enabled on the USB storage device.
-      - Copy the bootloader images(tiboot3.bin, tispl.bin, u-boot.img) into the above
+      - Copy the boot loader images(tiboot3.bin, tispl.bin, u-boot.img) into the above
         created partition.
       - Set the boot mode switches to USB host boot mode (Refer to the **Initialization** chapter of TRM for boot switch details)
       - Make sure USB0 port in DRP mode: SW2[2:3] = 00
-      - Connect the USB Mass storage device with the bootloader images and boot up the board.
+      - Connect the USB Mass storage device with the boot loader images and boot up the board.

    .. note::